chiostro/sign-pdf-termux/README.md

-# Using the command "identify" CaterinaII.png, you get info like how many pixels in the pic
+Using the command "identify" CaterinaII.png, you get info like how many pixels in the pic.
-# Using command "magick" your_pic.png, you cut frame starting from position of pixels +450+280, getting a  rectangle of lenght hight 420x195
+Using command "magick" your_pic.png, you cut frame starting from position of pixels +450+280, getting a  rectangle of lenght hight 420x195.
-# Using command "termux-open"  left_half.png , Andorid will ask you to use your defult app
+Using command "termux-open"  left_half.png , Andorid will ask you to use your defult app.